RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_AlignResiduesMover_type.md

 <AlignResiduesMover name="(string)" template_selectors="(string)" target_selectors="(string)" />
 ```

--   template_selectors: Selectors specifying residues to align onto the target
+-   **template_selectors**: Selectors specifying residues to align onto the target
--   target_selectors: Selectors specifying residues where template should be aligned.
+-   **target_selectors**: Selectors specifying residues where template should be aligned.
 Must be same size as template

 ---